Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 have observed data for the sequences at the tips: we are *conditioning* the model on these data.

+{% subsubsubsection Assembling the constant, deterministic and stochastic variables into a model %}

-Finally, we wrap the entire model in a single object to provide convenient access to the DAG.
-To do this, we only need to give the `model()` function a single node.
-With this node, the `model()` function can find all of the other nodes by following the arrows in the graphical model:
+We wrap the entire model in a single object to provide convenient access to the Directed Acyclic Graph.
+To do this, we only need to give the `model()` function a single node of the model.
+Starting from this node, the `model()` function can find all of the other nodes by following the arrows in the graphical model:

 ```